-This percussion conversion firearm is interesting in several respects.
+This full stock muzzle loading firearm is interesting in several respects.
 It bears the maker's identification in three locations.
 The name "Joseph Mills" is engraved in cursive on the top barrel flat.
 As is typical on Joseph Mills rifles, the initials "JM" are also engraved on the lock.
 An oval silver inlay on the cheek piece is also engraved with the initials "JM" -- a place normally reserved for a decorative engraving or the owner's initials.
 The barrel, which has been shortened front and rear and is now 32-1/2-inches long, is part octagon and part round.
 This is the only example I have ever seen of an octagon-to-round barrel configuration on a Bedford County-style shoulder arm.

 Originally retained to the stock with keys, the barrel was pinned after being set back 1-1/2 inches during rebreaching, and the keyways were filled in.
 The single trigger and the fowler-type octagon-to-round barrel configuration makes believe this firearm was originally unrifled, rather than being converted to a smoothbore after the rifling wore out.

 The hammer spur is interesting in that it is brazed in place, and incorporates a small reverse curve at the tip.
 The engraved brass patch box has five piercings, and has the Q-shaped finial that is so common on Bedford County rifles.
 The patchbox used to be silver plated, but now only traces remain.
 If you look at the toe plate photo, you will see a clean stamping from one of the little crosshatch stamps Joseph Mills used to decorate his rifles.

 The following image highlights the excellent curl in the maple wood that was used to make the stock.
 The buttstock exhibits the low comb and generally straight lower surface that are typical to rifles of the Bedford School.